 - Then the Card looks like as shown below:

 - So, our first DAX calculation working fine.
 Now again right-click “Sales” table name and choose “New Column” for “Total Cost”.

 - For Total Cost formula is “Total Units * Cost Price”.

-- Now newly created column appears, inserted one more card for this DAX column as well.
+- Now the newly created column appears, inserted one more card for this DAX column as well.

 - Now find Gross Profit amount by using the formula Total Sales – Total Cost.

 Ok, now we will see how to use some basic functions in Power BI DAX.

 Functions in DAX Power BI

-To store all the calculated fields lets crate new measure for this.
+To store all the calculated fields lets create a new measure for this.
 Click on the “Enter Data” option under the “Home” tab.

 - Now create table comes up, for this gives a name as “Calculated Columns” and click on “Load”.